[[DescribeTopicHere Describe]] ''[[DescribeTopicHere Apples to Apples]]'' [[DescribeTopicHere here.]]

 ** Inverting the roles of the cards, so adjectives describe a noun, is very popular.

 ** Put in a pair of red cards, and the judge describes how they think the pair relates to the green card.

-** Hell, the game even gives a list of how many green cards a player should gain to win the game based on how many people are playing.
-Very few people actually use that limit and just play until everybody agrees to stop.
+** The game gives a list of how many green cards a player should gain to win the game based on how many people are playing, but very few people actually use that limit and just play until everybody agrees to stop.